Account Fraud Protection

 • Don’t accept assistance from anyone you do not know or who is not an employee of the credit union.

 • Contact your financial institution immediately if your ATM card is lost or stolen.
 To contact us, see below for important numbers.

 • Online Access Tips

 • Make sure the Online Banking site is secure with SSL security before you conduct any transactions.
 Two signs will confirm this SSL security: 1) when you are in our site or any secure site the URL will look like this “https://” and include an “s” and 2) a small padlock will appear in your browser’s screen, typically at the bottom or top of your screen.

 • Always log out of the web site and close the browser when you are finished.

 • Never access your Online Banking on a public computer at Internet cafés, public libraries, etc. You do not know if malicious software has been downloaded onto the computers.

-• Recognize the site that you are entering, if site looks unexpectedly different do not enter site.
+• Recognize the site that you are entering.
+If the site looks unexpectedly different, do not enter site.
 Some Online Banking sites provide an extra layer of protection called multi-factor authentication (MFA).
 MFA detects any uncharacteristic or unusual behavior involving your Online Banking account.
 If something looks strange or our website does not have the https or secure lock, do not log in to your account.

 • Never leave a computer unattended while using your online banking, or any secure website.